-The mockingbirds outside our swimming pool are building a nest this week, one of many signs of spring.
-Hubby and I watched them fly back and forth, carrying sticks and twigs in their beaks as they feather their new nest.
+The mockingbirds outside our swimming pool built a nest this spring.
+Hubby and I watched them fly back and forth, carrying twigs in their beaks as they feathered their new nest.
 Watching the eggs hatch, chicks grow then fly off was fascinating.

 Spring has a way of making us want to clean our human nest, doesn’t it?

-My next spring project was organizing my craft supplies.
+My recent project was organizing my craft supplies.

 I started with this used white closet organizer on the right that I picked up for $15.00 at a thrift store.
 Such a deal!
 I am so grateful, realizing that new they sell for $47.99 at Bed, Bath & Beyond and $59.99 for a Nine cubby organizer.
 God is good to me!